Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 }, [isCartVisible, token]);
 ```

-Send a request to the backend to delete an item from the cart when the `Delete` button is clicked.
+We send a request to the backend to delete an item from the cart when the `Delete` button is clicked.

 ```typescript
 const handleDeleteItem = async (e: any, cartItem: CartItem) => {